pcfu/UOWEventBookingSystem/readme.md

 # CSIT214 - Event Booking System

-This repository contains the prototype for CSIT214's Event Booking System for my group.
-It uses Flask micro framework for web services and Flask-SQLAlchemy
+Completed prototype for CSIT214's Event Booking System.
+<br>Flask micro web service framework
+<br>HTML, CSS, Bootstrap 4, JS, JQuery for front page
 ## Installation

-Follow the below instructions in cmd/bash for a rough guide on how to get this working - The below code assumes you already have Git installed on your computer.
+Follow the below instructions in cmd for a rough guide on how to get this working - The below code assumes you already have Git installed on your computer.
 The instruction creates an isolated venv and activates it, which then installs the required packages via requirements.txt so they are not installed globally.
 ```bash
 ::cd into your desired directory
 git clone <this_repository_url>